risclog-solution/gocept.sftpcopy/README.txt

 it's assumed to be a DSA key, else an RSA key.
 Note that the key file must not be password protected.

-buffer_size defaults to 65536.
-Files are copied in chunks of this size to avoid loading big files into memory at once.
+Files are copied in chunks of buffer_size to avoid loading big files into memory at once.

 You can also use sftpcopy as a python object like this::